joshua-zingale/236-course-project/phase-2/README.md

 To calculate the specified statistics, I opted to use my unified dataset because otherwise separate queries would need to be drafted for the different datasets.

 The statistics are given by the tables in the `Statistics` section.
+The statistics were calculated with [analysis.py](/phase-2/analysis.py).

 All specified statistics required some kind of grouping at least by month.
 The appropriate statics were calculated using aggregation operators like count, sum, and average.